Tool theft is on the rise - and unless you’re taking proper precautions, your tools could be at risk.

 I’ve talked to some contractors who thought that their auto insurance or homeowner policies would cover the cost of stolen tools.
 If you’re using your tools for business - which you probably are - then those policies don’t reimburse you for stolen tools.
 Only tool & equipment insurance covers you for the aggravation and expense of replacing your stolen tools.

-Like with any business insurance policy, look closely at the details to know how much coverage you have and what the claims process might look like if you need to use it.
+Like with any contractors insurance policy, look closely at the details to know how much coverage you have and what the claims process might look like if you need to use it.
 Most insurance companies only need a police report, receipts, and other proof of ownership, but you don’t want to find out the hard way that yours requires something different.

 A lot of people will tell you to keep track of your receipts, but that’s just NOT enough.
 That’s why I want you to remember the Rule of 3 and create: